-Values are presented as median (interquartile range). p < 0.05 calculated by the Wilcoxon rank-sum test is considered significant.
+Values are presented as the median (interquartile range). p < 0.05 calculated by the Wilcoxon rank-sum test was considered significant.

-Figure 1 Individual baseline high-sensitivity cardiac troponin T concentration and changes 0 h, 2 h, 6 h and 24 h after completion of the cycle ergometer test and the Yo-Yo Intermittent Recovery 2 test.
+Figure 1 Individual baseline high-sensitivity cTn concentration and changes 0, 2, 6 and 24 h after completion of the cycle ergometer test and the Yo-Yo IR2 test.